glondu/belenios/doc/election_test_scenario_4_specification.md

     - In the "Trustees" section, she clicks on "here".
 She checks that in the table on all rows, the "STATE" column is now "done"
     - She clicks on the "Go back to election draft" link
     - In "Validate creation" section, she clicks on the "Create election" link
-    - (She arrives on the "Checklist" page, that lists all main parameters of the election for review, and that flags incoherent or misconfigured parameters.
-For example, in this test scenario, it displays 2 warnings: "Warning: No trustees were set.
-This means that the server will manage the election key by itself.", and "Warning: No contact was set!")
+    - (She arrives on the "Checklist" page, that lists all main parameters of the election for review, and that flags incoherent or misconfigured parameters.)
     - She checks the presence of text "election ready"
     - In the "Validate creation" section, she clicks on the "Create election" button
     - (She arrives back on the "My test election for Scenario 1 — Administration" page.
 Its contents have changed.
 There is now a text saying "The election is open.
 Voters can vote.", and there are now buttons "Close election", "Archive election", "Delete election")